Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 # A Journey into the Physics World - A Learning Recommendation List

+Created by Lu Niu

+## How to Use

+Pick your favorite lecture or book for the courses you are interested in.

 ## General Physics

 * [book] The Feynman Lecture on Physics vol 1,2,3 by Richard Feynman